Milover/HydNet/README.md

 When running testcases the files should be renamed "nodes" and "elements" respectively and placed in the same directory as the HydNet binary along with the "settings" file.

+This code was written as part of an undergraduate thesis: Numerical simulation of steady and unsteady flow in complex pipe networks
+The croatian version of the thesis is available at: http://repozitorij.fsb.hr/id/eprint/9145

 Currently under construction.